ocryptocode/PPH/README.md

 - Adjust the configuration settings in `config/config.yml` to customize database connection details, AI model parameters, and other settings.

 ## Contributing

-We welcome contributions!
-If you would like to contribute to the project, please follow the guidelines outlined in `CONTRIBUTING.md`.